Scan Science and Technology

 The Experts below are selected from a list of 441 Experts worldwide ranked by ideXlab platform

-Na Li – 1st expert on this subject based on the ideXlab platform
+Na Li – One of the best experts on this subject based on the ideXlab platform.

 pharmacokinetics and tissue distribution of eighteen major alkaloids of Aconitum Carmichaelii in rats by uhplc qqq msJournal of Pharmaceutical and Biomedical Analysis, 2020Co-Authors: Yida Zhang, Xingxing Zong, Jianlin Wu, Hua Zhou, Na LiAbstract: